beginning of content

 What causes non-Hodgkin lymphoma?

-We don’t know why some children develop non-Hodgkin lymphoma.
-It’s more common in adolescents than in younger children, and it’s rarely seen in children less than 5 years old.
+We don't know why some children develop non-Hodgkin lymphoma.
+It's more common in adolescents than in younger children.
+It's rare in children less than 5 years old.

 When should I see my doctor?

-See your doctor if you notice a change in your child or if your child has any of the signs and symptoms of non-Hodgkin lymphoma.
+See your doctor if your child has any of the signs and symptoms of non-Hodgkin lymphoma.
+Also, speak to your doctor if you notice any symptoms in your child that don't go away.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.